DIG-Kaust/conda_envs/README.md

 ./install_$ENVNAME.sh $PATH_TO_DEV_LIB
 ```
 where `$PATH_TO_DEV_LIB` contains the path of the library to install in developer mode
-(if empty, no library will be installed in developer model).
+(if empty, the library will be installed in user mode using pip or conda installers).

 ## Environments